Your interactive guide to understanding Trademarks, Patents, Copyrights, Industrial Designs, and Geographical Indications in Malaysia.

 To be successfully granted, your invention must be globally new, involve a non-obvious inventive step, and be capable of industrial application.

-Due to the rigorous technical examination required to verify novelty and inventiveness, the process generally takes 3 to 5 years.
+Due to the rigorous technical examination required by MyIPO to verify novelty and inventiveness, the process generally takes 3 to 5 years.

 Standard Patent: Protected for 20 years.